halfpeeps/VMT-Color-Converter/readme.md

 # VMT Color Converter ($color to $color2)

 A simple Python GUI tool to convert Source Engine `$color` (used on brushes) to `$color2` (used on models), using perceptual brightness correction to visually match the in-game appearance between shaders.
+A reverse calculation is also available under 'advanced'.

 Web version: https://halfpeeps.github.io/VMT-Color-Converter/